 The rest of this report is organized as follow.
-We summarize the use cases in Section 2, describe state of the art in Section 3.
-We detail the R&D challenges identified at the workshop in Section 4 and community activities in Section 5, and summarize the workshop in Section 6.
+We summarize the use cases in Section 2 and describe the state of the art in Section 3.
+We detail the R&D challenges identified at the workshop in Section 4, the community activities in Section 5, and summarize the workshop in Section 6.